Bast Fiber Boom: Is Biomaterial the Next Normal in the Design Process?

 Source & Copyright by Sebastian Cox

 And algae can do that too CO2 footprint of an interior or an entire building, as they absorb and store carbon dioxide in the growth process.
-Researchers at Delft University of Technology and the University of Rochester are currently even going so far as to produce a biomaterial from microalgae that actively carry out photosynthesis and thus actively grow energy can contribute.
+Researchers at Delft University of Technology and the University of Rochester are currently even going so far as to produce a biomaterial from microalgae that actively carry out photosynthesis and thus actively grow Energy production can contribute.

 The future: where will biomaterial be used?